Fruit recognition from images using deep learning: Fruits-360 data set

 To understand the complexity of background-removal process we have depicted in Figure \ref{Figure1} a fruit with its original background and after the background was removed and the fruit was scaled down to 100 x 100 pixels.

-The resulted dataset has 61934 images of fruits spread across 90 labels.
+The resulted dataset has \singleFruitImageCount images of fruits and vegetables spread across \classCount labels.
+Each image contains a single fruit or vegetable.
+Separately, the dataset contains another \multiFruitImageCount images of multiple fruits.
 The data set is available on GitHub \cite{fruits_360_github} and Kaggle \cite{fruits_360_kaggle}.
 The labels and the number of images for training are given in Table \ref{fruits_summary_table}.